crra/nas/readme.md

 It's currently tested with a linux-based NAS from Synology on a macOS host (Big Sur).

 It's developed for bash version <4 (e.g. shipped with Big Sur) and contains some quirks that are needed for such an old bash version (bash, version 3.2.57(1)-release is from 2007).
+It also works without changes on Monterey (12.1, 21C52).

 ## 💡 Note from the author